open-mmlab/mmtracking/README.md

   **Fast**: All operations run on GPUs.
 The training and inference speeds are faster than or comparable to other implementations.

-  **Strong**: We reproduce state-of-the-art models and some of them even outperform the offical implementations.
+  **Strong**: We reproduce state-of-the-art models and some of them even outperform the official implementations.

 ## License